-The Board is responsible for the stewardship of the Company, for overseeing the management of the Company's business and affairs, and for appointing a senior management team to be responsible for the day-to-day conduct of the business.
+The Board is responsible for the stewardship of the Company, for overseeing the management of the Company's business and affairs, including overseeing long-term strategic planning and appointing the CEO and senior management team to be responsible for the day-to-day conduct of the business.
 The Board carries out its duties and responsibilities directly or by delegation to committees of the Board.
 The specific duties delegated to each committee of the Board are outlined in that committee's charter.
 The Board's duties and responsibilities include the following:

-- Act in the best interests of the Company with a view to the preservation and enhancement of longterm shareholder value. - Annually review and approve strategic, business and capital plans for the Company, monitor management's execution of such plans and require appropriate action to be taken when performance falls short of goals; review at least annually a strategic plan which takes into account the opportunities and risks of the business. - Ascertain whether specific and relevant corporate measurements are developed and ensure the integrity of the internal control and management information systems that are in place with regard to business performance. - Select, evaluate, and compensate the Executive Chairman and the CEO. - Satisfy itself of the integrity of the Executive Chairman and the CEO, and other senior officers, and that these individuals create a culture of integrity throughout the Company. - Review and monitor management's determination and assessment of the principal risks of the Company's business and pursue the implementation by management of appropriate systems to manage such risks. - Review measures implemented and maintained by the Company to ensure compliance with applicable laws. - Monitor the practices of management against the Company's disclosure policy to ensure appropriate and timely communication of material information concerning the Company to its shareholders. - Monitor overall safety and environmental programs. - Monitor the Company's cybersecurity risk exposure and emergency response plan. - Monitor the development and implementation of programs for management succession and development, which programs include training and monitoring senior management. - Monitor the evaluation and compensation of senior management. - Develop or approve selection criteria for new candidates for directorship. - Direct the implementation of measures for receiving feedback and otherwise engaging with shareholders.
+- Act in the best interests of the Company with a view to the preservation and enhancement of longterm shareholder value. - Annually review and approve strategic, business and capital plans for the Company, monitor management's execution of such plans and require appropriate action to be taken when performance falls short of goals; review at least annually a strategic plan which takes into account the opportunities and risks of the business. - Ascertain whether specific and relevant corporate measurements are developed and ensure the integrity of the internal control and management information systems that are in place with regard to business performance. - Select, evaluate, and determine the compensation of the Executive Chairman and the CEO. - Satisfy itself of the integrity of the Executive Chairman, the CEO, and other senior management members, and that these individuals create a culture of integrity throughout the Company. - Review and monitor senior management's determination and assessment of the principal risks (including ESG/climate change risks and opportunities), of the Company's business and oversee the mitigation by senior management of such risks. - Review measures implemented and maintained by the Company to ensure compliance with applicable laws. - Monitor the practices of management against the Company's disclosure policy to ensure appropriate and timely communication of material information concerning the Company to its shareholders and the public. - Monitor overall safety and environmental programs. - Monitor the Company's cybersecurity risk exposure and emergency response plan. - Monitor the development and implementation of programs for senior management succession and development, which programs include training and mentoring senior management. - Determine the compensation of senior management members.